 Want to learn more about the best way to implement microlearning?

-If all of the above resonates and you’ve got to train a large, disparate group or workforce in the latest practices and policies of your organisation, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.
+If all of the above resonates and you’ve got to train a large, disparate group or workforce in the latest practices and policies of your organisation, get in touch at email@example.com.
+You can also read about cognitive learning or try EdApp’s Mobile LMS and authoring tool for free by signing up here.